eltoroit/student-progress/@ELTOROIT/README.md

 # TO DO

 -   Socket.io!!!!!
+    -   Child component that fires events when a message is received
+    -   @api function to publish events
+-   Student randomizer
+    -   Move the data acquisition to the student layer?
 -   Assign org Ids
     -   Include late registrations
     -   Display URL (login.salesforce.com), username, and password.